telerik/maui-docs/knowledge-base/numericinput-overriding-winui-minwidth.md

         }
     ```

-4. **Set the Inputeditor's MinWdith property**:  With access to the handler's PlatformView, you can now set the `MinWidth` property of the concrete native WinUI `InputEditor` (which is of type RadTextBox).
+4. Set the Inputeditor's MinWdith property&mdash;With access to the handler's PlatformView, you can now set the `MinWidth` property of the concrete native WinUI `InputEditor` (which is of type RadTextBox).

     ```csharp
         private void OnNumericInputLoaded(object sender, EventArgs e)